 Fallahzadeh’s official biography notes his years of service as commander of the 19th Fajr Fars and 33rd Al-Mahdi Divisions, as well as commander of the IRGC in Yazd, Esfahan, and Fars provinces, in addition to commander of the Karbala construction camp.

 He later transitioned from the IRGC into Iran’s government, serving as a governor of Yazd Province during the presidential administration of Mahmoud Ahmadinejad from 2007-2013.
-During his presidency, many IRGC officers found themselves in governorships and ministerial roles.
-When he was governor, Fallahzadeh was once pictured near Iran’s supreme leader Ayatollah Ali Khamenei during one of his provincial visits.
+During Ahmadinejad’s presidency, many IRGC officers served in governorships and ministerial roles.
+When he was governor, Fallahzadeh was pictured near Iran’s supreme leader Ayatollah Ali Khamenei during one of his provincial visits.
 However, there is no public record of Fallahzadeh having an especially deep personal relationship with Khamenei.

 While governor, Fallahzadeh was quoted in media reports suggesting that the 1980 Operation Eagle Claw, which was ordered by then-President Jimmy Carter to rescue the U.S. hostages, was a “divine miracle” to protect the Islamic Republic against the United States which he dubbed “the symbol of evil.”